atifaziz/CSharpMinifier/README.md

 A monitor that actively watches source files for changes and triggers a re-compilation of binaries would be one application that could benefit from minification of sources.
-The monitor could compute a hash from the minified sources and only trigger a re-compilation if the hashes of the minified version are no longer the same (instead of whenever a physical change occurs).
+The monitor could compute a hash from the minified sources and only trigger a re-compilation if the hashes of the minified and original versions no longer compare equal (instead of whenever a physical change occurs).
 Minification removes C# comments and extraneous whitespace in the source as they do not constitute a _useful change_ that could affect behaviour of the code at run-time.